aliahon/aliahon/README.md

 # Nohaila EL IDRISSI

 Hi there!
-I'm Nohaila EL IDRISSI, a passionate Software Engineering student familiar with Java, Object-Oriented Programming, and Python.
-Currently, I'm diving deep into full-stack development with a focus on the MERN stack.
-I'm eager to learn, collaborate, and grow in the tech community.
+I'm Nohaila EL IDRISSI, a passionate Software Engineering student.
+I'm driven by a strong desire to solve problems, think critically, and continuously improve.
+I thrive on collaboration, adaptability, and paying attention to the details that make a difference.
 ## 🛠️ Skills

 - ### Languages: